JamesSuttonNZ/Chess/README.md

-# Oldschool-Arcade
+#  Chess

-Oldschool Arcade

-A java app which implements games such as Chess, Pacman, Snake, Pong etc. as a learning exercise.
+A GUI Chess game made in Java as a learning exercise.